|Harvest Festival for Vendors

 509-766-7960 (dial 0 for the operator and ask about a "Temporary Food Service Application").

-NOTE: The fee doubles to $150 if the application and payment are received less
+NOTE: The fee doubles if the application and payment are received less

-than one week before the event.
+than 10 working days before the event.
 No exceptions.